zhongwang/ai-dapseq/docs/implementation_plan_overview.md

     - Develop the complete training, validation, and testing pipeline.
     - Implement data loaders and a gene-disjoint data splitting strategy.
     - Manage hyperparameter tuning experiments.
-    - Track and report key performance metrics (AUPRC, F1-score).
+    - Track and report key performance metrics (train/validation loss, loss type is regression against gene co-expression correlation coefficient).
+    - Implement early stopping to prevent overfitting.
+    - Test the model on the testing dataset, collect metrics (Regression loss, etc.)
 - **Deliverable:** A trained model, performance metrics, and a report on the results of the training experiments.

 ### Module 5: Visualization and Interpretation
 - **Lead Engineer:** TBD
-- **Objective:** To create tools for visualizing model performance and interpreting its predictions.
+- **Objective:** To create tools for visualizing model performance and interpreting its predictions to derive biological insights.
 - **Key Responsibilities:**
-    - Develop scripts to plot performance curves (loss, AUPRC).
+    - Develop scripts to plot performance curves (e.g., training/validation loss over epochs) and diagnostic plots relevant to regression (e.g., scatter plots of predicted vs. actual co-expression coefficients, residual plots).
-    - Implement methods to extract and visualize attention maps from the model.
+    - Implement methods to extract and visualize attention maps from the transformer model to understand feature importance.
-    - Generate and visualize a predicted co-expression network.
+    - Generate and visualize a predicted gene co-expression network based on model outputs.
-- **Deliverable:** A suite of visualization scripts and a final report with interpreted results and biological insights.
+- **Deliverable:** A suite of visualization scripts and a final report detailing interpreted results, model understanding, and biological insights.

 ## 4. Collaboration and Version Control